 Benefits of Public Cloud

-What makes this a particularly popular solution in the public cloud vs private cloud debate is more than just the lower price tag, though that is a clear benefit.
+What makes Public Cloud a particularly popular solution in the public cloud vs private cloud debate?
+It’s more than just the lower price tag, though that is a clear benefit.
 Since resources are shared by multiple companies, the costs of running and maintaining the infrastructure is shared as well.
-It’s also extremely easy to upgrade or downgrade the package that you take out with your provider – ‘renting’ more or fewer resources as your needs fluctuate.
-Plus, the maintenance and management of the resources is taken care of in its entirety by your provider, and you bear no responsibility for it whatsoever – a scenario that many businesses appreciate.
+It’s also extremely easy to upgrade or downgrade the package that you take out with your provider.
+You can ‘rent’ more or fewer resources as your needs fluctuate.
+Plus, the maintenance and management of the resources is taken care of in its entirety by your provider.
+You bear no responsibility for it whatsoever – a scenario that many businesses appreciate.

 Limitations of Public Cloud

 However, Public Cloud solutions aren’t right for every business.
 While sharing resources does reduce the costs associated with them, it can impact their availability.
-In that scenario mentioned earlier, where 100GB of storage is being shared between three companies, if one of them needed extra storage space that went beyond their provider’s existing capacity, it wouldn’t be available to them.
-The same may apply when extra processing power is required, or when a company needs their data to be stored in a specific area that their provider doesn’t have access to.
+Let’s look again at that scenario mentioned earlier, where 100GB of storage is being shared between three companies.
+If one of them needed extra storage space beyond their provider’s existing capacity, it wouldn’t be available to them.
+The same may apply when extra processing power is required.
+Or when a company needs data to be stored in a specific area that their provider doesn’t have access to.

-And while a third party managing all infrastructure and resources is convenient, it can be problematic when you need your servers or memory to be configured in a certain way.
+And while a third party managing all infrastructure and resources is convenient, it can be problematic.
+Particularly when you need your servers or memory to be configured in a certain way.
 You lose control over the way that your resources are provisioned.
-While many businesses don’t need this type of control, there are scenarios where it is essential for business operations.
+While many businesses don’t need this type of control, there are scenarios where it is essential for operations.

 What is Private Cloud?